Lee-Gihun/MicroNet_OSI-AI/README.md

         * Except not using label smoothing, epochs # is 800, and using <b>soft smoothing loss function\*</b>.
 3. We introduce `threshold confidence` to decide when the samples exit.
 If the maximum probability for a certain class via early exiting module is greater than threshold confidence, the sample exit and do not go to the end of the main network.
 4. We checked the trade-off by changing the exiting position.
+5. We selected the best exiting position and pruned `early exiting module`.

 \* <b>soft smoothing loss function</b>
 - We propose a new loss function, a new confidence-aware loss function.
 Generally, the maximum softmax output value from the network is considered as confidence of the inference result.
 However, many papers pointed out that it shows over-confidence that outputs too large confidence values even for the uncertain samples.